 As artists and arts leaders we have taken up the challenge of pursuing meaningful change in the face of social divisions.
 This session poses the idea of radical commonality as a means of mining deeper and more diverse connections in communities.
 Can we follow the example of B Corps and social venture capital firms in creating new rubrics for success and shifting access to resources?
 How might we resist the dismantling and privatization of the Commons – resources and opportunities once accessible to all?
 We will look at examples of leadership, artistic inquiry, and creation that shift the ground in community-building, advocacy, place-making, education, outreach, and public service.

-Darrell Grant │ Jazz Artist, Associate Professor of Music at PSU, Vice-President of CMA
+Darrell Grant │ Jazz Artist, Associate Professor of Music at PSU, Director of the Leroy Vinnegar Jazz Institute

 Making Theatre / Building Community: Three Case Studies in How Producing Theatre Companies are Engaging Community

 In theory, theatre produced in place has community embedded at its core.
 But in recent years many producing theatre companies have become more intentional about how their work addresses specific community issues and needs.
 For this panel, staff from three of Oregon’s leading theatre companies, Artists Repertory Company, Milagro Theatre, and Oregon Shakespeare Festival will share examples of how engagement is challenging, changing, and advancing the relationship to their audience and public.

 Mica Cole │ Repertory Producer, Oregon Shakespeare Festival

 Kisha Jarrett │ Audience Development & Marketing Director at Artists Repertory Theatre